-- CAUTION: The voltage surge at startup can damage appliances such as TVs, microwave ovens, computers, etc. Be sure to disconnect all appliances before starting the generator set. - 1.
-Open the fuel valve (see Figure 4). - 2.
-Pull the choke rod out to close the choke if the engine is cold (see Figure 5). - 3.
+- 1. Open the fuel valve (see Figure 7). - 2.
+Pull the choke rod out to close the choke if the engine is cold (see Figure 8). - 3.
 Verify that the On/Off switch is in the ON position. - 4.
 With one hand on the generator, grip the recoil handle with the other hand and pull it out quickly and smoothly.
-Repeat as necessary until the engine starts (see Figure 6). - 5.
+Repeat as necessary until the engine starts (see Figure 9). - 5.
 As the engine warms up, gradually push the choke rod in. - 6.
 Let the engine warm up for a few minutes before connecting tools or appliances.
 See Powering Tools and Appliances.